Disney’s Polynesian Village Resort Review (Too Expensive or Worth Every Penny?)

 Here is a view of the Great Ceremonial House from the resort side.

 Disney’s Polynesian offers beautiful vegetation featuring palm trees and flowers.
-The landscaping was planted so that something is always blooming no matter when you visit.
+The landscaping was planted so that something continuously blooms no matter when you visit.

 But if you’re lucky enough to visit when the flowering trees bloom, you’re in for a treat.